-Now the Sanhedrin was organized traditionally in three chambers.
+The Sanhedrin was organized traditionally in three chambers.
 1) A chamber of 23 priests, 2) A chamber of 23 scribes, 3) A chamber of 23 elders.
-Though often this is not strictly followed to these chambers, 2 presiding officers were added making the total of 71.
+Though often this is not strictly followed, to these chambers two presiding officers were added making the total of 71.
 The three chambers represented the religious, legal, and the democratic elements of Jewish life.
-This three-fold division is referred to by Jesus in Mathew 16:21.
+This three-fold division is referred to by Jesus in Matthew 16.

 Some of these qualifications were obvious.
-The member of the Sanhedrin was to be a Hebrew of the Hebrews—a full blooded Jew, born of two Jewish parents or Isrealitish parents.
+The member of the Sanhedrin was to be a Hebrew of the Hebrews—a full-blooded Jew, born of two Jewish parents or Israelitish parents.

 As I went through this, I thought if we could have such a system today it would sure solve a lot of problems.
 We do have a similar system today; it is just not being followed.
 But this is one very well laid out law, and they had to follow it very closely in the trial of Jesus.
 I said trial because, the Jewish trial was covered by this law, and the Roman trial was covered by Roman law.
 But we will get to that later.

 So if he, the judge, had any personal interest in the outcome of the trial, he could not be part of the trial.
 Thus even a well-qualified member of the Sanhedrin would have to step aside temporarily if he was related to the defendant or stood to benefit from a verdict.